iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="se.kry.android 1 reviews"/>
 </p>

+> Just book an appointment at your regular health care center and save your money for that visit instead.
+That's all I got from my appointment.
+Referred to my regular health care center.<br> :date: __2021-01-19 20:30:25__

 > Not useful at all.
 Don't waste your time and call the vårdcentral directly.<br> :date: __2021-01-15 13:09:06__

 > Useless.
 I have a positive test from a lab that needs antibiotics.
 The doctor only referred me to another useless instance "vård central" where they never answer the phone and you can't book a time online if you are no longer living in Sweden.
 Swedish health care is a joke.<br> :date: __2021-01-07 19:37:47__